evident0/locality-sensitive-hashing/README.md

 # locality-sensitive-hashing
 # Description
-search for similar documents using locality sensitive hashing.
-Current collections includes old email correspondence.
+Search for similar documents using locality sensitive hashing.
+Current collections include old email correspondence from Enron.
 The program outputs a json file with a dictionary containing keys (document ID) and values (a list of Document IDs of similar documents).